-Fred is a graduate of Butler University and the Indiana University School of Law - Bloomington.
+Fred is a graduate of Indiana University School of Law.
 He began his legal career as a deputy prosecuting attorney with the Greene County Prosecutor's Office from 1996 to 1998.
 He joined Nunn & Greene Law Office as an associate attorney until he left in May of 2005 to form the law firm of Greene & Schultz with Betsy Greene.
 Fred has tried numerous jury trials in both State and Federal Courts in Indiana, and has written and spoken at a number of Continuing Legal Education programs, both in Indiana and across the country.